Introduction

 How Much Does It Really Cost to Install a Tornado Shelter?

 The buying price is not the entire equation.
-Depending on whether you are spending on a luxury bunker or a low-cost tornado shelter and the cost of installation will cost you thousands to your overall budget.
-Homesteaders in 2025 will have an average of $ 2,000 to 10,000 on top of the installation costs, based on the complexity, location, and permits.
+Depending on whether you are spending on a luxury bunker or a low-cost tornado shelter, the installation cost will add thousands to your overall budget.
+Homeowners spending in 2026 will average $2500 to $12000 or more on top of installation costs, that depending on complexity, location, and permits.

 Why Site Preparation Matters?